×

 It is important to note that the specific charges and penalties for theft and robbery can vary based on the circumstances of the case and the applicable New York statutes, the individual’s criminal history, and other aggravating or mitigating factors.

-Contact Our Albany criminal Defense Attorneys at O’Brien & Eggleston PLLC Today
+Contact Our Criminal Defense Attorneys at O’Brien & Eggleston PLLC Today

 If you face theft or robbery charges in New York, contact our Albany criminal defense attorneys at O’Brien & Eggleston PLLC today by calling (518)-391-2369 or online to schedule your initial appointment.
 We have a strong track record of producing real results for our clients.
 See how we can pursue a positive outcome for your case.